 - become fluent in the fundamentals of mathematics, including through varied and frequent practice (FAST Maths) with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 - reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language

 - solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

 We have daily maths lessons which focus on securing a deep and rich understanding of the Primary Maths Curriculum.
 Pupils are given the opportunity to learn, practise, embed and extend/enrich their knowledge and understanding.
-In addition we have Maths Meetings where we enable pupils to explore and discuss mathematics in a very informal and creative way.

 Through a rich, creative and challenging curriculum we aim to ensure that:

 - Pupils enjoy learning and are able from the earliest stages to recognise and celebrate their progress.
 They get to feel good about maths.

 - Key skills are consistently taught and secured to enable children to access more complex reasoning and problem solving.

 - Pupils learn to work collaboratively and communicate effectively from Foundation Stage.
 They praise and support each other.
 They learn to teach each other which massively reinforces their own learning.
 Great for self-esteem.